 Beyond any NYS PSC rules, each metering system will be subject to periodic testing and inspection by the NYISO, TO, and/or Market Participant at the request of either any of the three aforementioned partyparties.
+To initiate an audit see Section 3.4.
 If any inspection request is initiated, other than periodical routine testing, the nature and magnitude of the suspected accuracy problem must be stated.
 If after inspection and testing it is determined that the suspected metering is within specifications, the requestor will be responsible for testing expenses incurred.

 The ISO will maintain documentation for all test and calibration records.
-If it is determined that the suspected metering equipment is not within specifications.
-Meter Authority will submit plan to NYISO with proposed corrective action within 72 hours to the NYISO and any affected Market Participant.
+If it is determined that the suspected metering equipment is not within specifications, the Meter Authority will submit an action plan, addressing the situation, to the NYISO with proposed corrective action within 72 hours to the NYISO and any affected Market Participant.